Liam-Ralph/pwrstat-gui/README.md

  - Ubuntu 24.04.3
  - Ubuntu 25.04
  - Linux Mint 22.1
+ - Linux Mint 22.2
  - Debian 13
  - Pop!_OS 22.04 (v1.1.0+)
  - antiX 23.2 (v1.1.0+, must be started from terminal)
  - MX Linux 23.6

 Compatibility is assumed for all debian-based distros.
+Older distros may require the Python program to be compiled on locally for older versions of GLIBC.